codecrafters-io/build-your-own-redis/stage_descriptions/lists-04-sf6.md

 3) "e"
 ```

-The `LRANGE` command has several behaviors to consider:
+The `LRANGE` command has several behaviors to keep in mind:

 - If the list doesn't exist, an empty array is returned.
 - If the `start` index is greater than or equal to the list's length, an empty array is returned.